Continuing Education Activity

 The management of a psychotic patient varies greatly depending on the origins of the psychosis.
 A psychiatrist should evaluate any patient experiencing an episode of psychosis.
 Antipsychotic medications are the gold-standard treatment for psychotic episodes and disorders, and the choice, dosing, and administration of the medication will largely depend on the scenario.

 Antipsychotics are generally the treatment for schizophrenia spectrum disorders.
 Initial dosing should be at a low dose and titrated up as needed.
-Of note, there has been long-standing debate as to whether second-generation antipsychotics are more efficacious than the first generation.
+Of note, there has been a long-standing debate as to whether second-generation antipsychotics are more efficacious than the first generation.

 Antipsychotics have also been shown to be most effective in treating the psychotic symptoms of drug-induced psychosis, mania, delirium, the psychotic features of depression, as well as the psychotic features of dementia and other neurologic conditions.
-Of course, beyond the acute psychosis, treating the underlying cause is always an appropriate course of action.
+Of course, beyond acute psychosis, treating the underlying cause is always an appropriate course of action.

 Antipsychotic medications have demonstrated to be most effective in positive symptoms of psychosis discussed earlier (hallucinations, delusions, disorganized thoughts, and behavior) and less useful for negative symptoms.
 They can also demonstrate significant side effects, including extrapyramidal symptoms and dangerous QT prolongation.
 Of note, clozapine and olanzapine specifically have been shown to reduce the risk of suicide in psychotic patients.